 Directors of Marching Band: Dr. Patrick Dunnigan, and Dr. David Plack

-University Notes: The Marching Chiefs is a marching band of approximately 400 students that performs at all home football games and traditionally travels to two or three out-of-town games during the football season.
-The Chiefs are a central feature of the annual Prism Concert, which features the complete spectrum of band activities at FSU.
+University Notes: The football team won the 2013 BCS National Championship.
+The Marching Chiefs is a marching band of approximately 420 students that performs at all home football games and traditionally travels to two or three out-of-town games during the football season.

 Fort Hays State University